 And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith: [Phil.
 3:9, KJV]

 So being totally righteous is our position before God because of Jesus.
 In other words, in God’s eyes we can never become more righteous than we are right now.
-We know on a practical level that its revelation in our lives is a journey on which the Holy Spirit is leading us…a journey that will never be entirely complete in this life.
+We know, on a practical level, that its revelation in our lives is a journey on which the Holy Spirit is leading us…a journey that will never be entirely complete in this life.
 So while Christians who have died have a greater practical righteousness - having completed their journey - as far as how God views His people they are no more righteous than we are.
-If God did not view us now through the perfect holiness of Christ we could not enter His presence or have any relationship with Him other than Judge and condemned.
+If God did not view us now through the perfect holiness of Christ we could not enter His presence or have any relationship with Him other than as Judge and condemned.
 So to view the prayers of the people in heaven as more righteous than ours in the sight of God is non-Scriptural.

 Two Scriptures that are often used to show that we can pray with the saints in heaven and that there is a relation of Mary to prayer are: